-In 2008 I faced my greatest challenge a life I gave as a teenage mother ended in suicide.
+In 2008 I faced my greatest challenge a life I gave as a teenage mother ended in suicide and most recently lost another son so suddenly in January 2020.
 This taught me my greatest lesson never to take something as simple as a breath for granted.
-Today, my children remain my greatest motivation along with choosing to live a life free from dependency I have 24 years of sobriety.
+Today, my children remain my greatest motivation along with choosing to live a life free from dependency I have 26 years of sobriety.

 As First Nations woman, we have the power to give life.
 In this journey called life I have found my purpose.
 It is now my turn to be a giver - a giver of life to commit to giving back to individuals and to the community.
 It is my turn to teach, to lead, to commit, to share, to help, to support, to give back, to give hope, to empower & to leave others inspired - always.

 Looking back I took what I needed from each one of my teachers & my resiliency began the day I was born.
 I am an intergenerational survivor of physical, sexual, mental and emotional abuse of the aftermath of residential school - I have always strived to make my situation, my way of life and my children's lives better than the one I had to experience.